ninehusky/nineramen/README.md

 If you look at the emojipasta in the section above, you'll find that words of interest map to certain emojis.
 These word-emoji connections can be quite literal ("walked" maps to 🚶), but they can also be "abstract" as well (i.e., the 'average' person wouldn't be able to understand the connection).
 One example of this is the 🥒 emoji mapping to the word "Rick" - this is alluding to the infamous "Pickle Rick" meme from the popular show, Rick and Morty.

-These word-emoji connections will be precisely what the nineramen app will rely on - ideally, in the future there will be a global database of word-emoji connections that can be added to be any user with an account in the nineramen system.
+These word-emoji connections will be precisely what the nineramen app will rely on - ideally, in the future there will be a global database of word-emoji connections that can be added from any user with an account in the nineramen system.

 ## What about mean people?